clintmod/macprefs/README.md

 ## Todo

-- Backup and restore `/Library/Preferences` (e.g. PowerManagement)
+- Backup and restore `/Library/Preferences` (e.g. PowerManagement).
+Requires sudo.
 - Backup and restore shared lists `~Library/Application Support/com.apple.sharedfilelist`
-- Write a util to generate a bash script of `defaults write` commands that diffs a new user account against your own account
+- Write a util to generate a `bash` script of `defaults write` commands by diffing a new user account against the owned account.

 ## Problems